microsoft/pai/README.md

 ## Try OpenPAI

-To try OpenPAI quickly, you can follow [Installation](#Installation) below, and skip customization part.
-You can add more servers as needed after deployed if you keep OpenPAI for using.
+To try OpenPAI quickly, you can follow [Installation](#Installation) below and skip customization part.
+You can add more servers as needed after initial  deployed.

-It's highly recommended to try OpenPAI on server(s), which has no usage and service.
+It's highly recommended to try OpenPAI on server(s), which has no usage or service.
 You can deploy OpenPAI on one or multiple server(s), please refer to [here](https://github.com/Microsoft/pai/wiki/Resource-Requirement) for hardware specification.

 ## Installation